Assessment Interest Group

 - Provide a mechanism for sharing best practices and expertise among members

 - Identify at least one TEDSIG member to be appointed to the ALAO Conference Planning Committee to represent TEDSIG.
 The Interest Group Coordinator may serve this this capacity.

 Technical, electronic and digital services librarians and support staff in Ohio libraries and counterparts in the non-profit and private sectors, who are members of ALAO, are welcome to participate in TEDSIG.

-A Co-Chair will be elected each spring from the interest group membership.
+A Co-Chair will be elected in February from among TEDSIG participants.
 Co-Chairs serve staggered two-year terms.

 ALAO and TEDSIG sponsor the annual TEDDY Award, which recognizes and honors significant contributions by ALAO members to the technical, electronic and digital services fields.